mattstyles/previn/README.md

 The `compose` function highlighted above is included in this repo and available on npm, but, in all seriousness you probably want to use a little bit of copy-paste inheritance and extend that function to perform some error checking, or manually set the `Base` class or do loads more simple stuff that is related to your unique use-case.

-But, if you’re deadset on installing then, using [npm], do:
+But, if you’re deadset on installing then, using [npm](https://www.npmjs.com/), do:

 ```sh
 npm i -S previn